hardwario/docs/chester/extension-modules/chester-x0.md

 ## Configuration Table

-The configuration depends on the applicatioon:
+The configuration depends on the application:

 | Application:         | PUx | CLx | PDx |
 | -------------------- | --- | --- | --- |